HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimGeneration.md

 ### Overview

-The physics generators available for FCC typically come form the underlying LCG stack.
+The physics generators available for FCC typically come from the underlying LCG stack.
 However, any generator able to generate events in one of the understood formats, e.g. HepMC or LHEf, can be used in standalone.
 This pages intend to illustrate the use of a few general purpose generators available when enabling FCCSW: pythia8, whizard, MadGraph5, Herwig.